-Beginning on March 16, we'll go online, due to the corona virus, for current students (if you're on the email list, you'll get instructions about how to connect).
+Beginning in March 2020, we went online, for the duration of the pandemic, for current students (if you're on the email list, you'll get instructions about how to connect).

 Have you been wanting for years to get back to painting — or to learn how to paint for the first time?
 Or are you a painter who wants to explore things from a different perspective and acquire new skills?

 Karen looks forward to being able to welcome you at the Calistoga Art Center once again, when we all get through these times, so you can join us and dive into painting with acrylics!

 I've learned more about how to make a real painting in three hours than I had in three years.

 In this class, you will